using Python, TensorFlow, and Keras

 Attendees should be experienced and competent in at least one object-oriented programming language (e.g. Python, Ruby, C++, C#, Java, or SystemVerilog).
 Candidates who are unfamiliar with object-oriented programming may still attend if they are very confident of their programming skills.

 Attendees who are unfamiliar with Python must attend all 5 days.
-Attendees who are already familiar with Python, Numpy, and Jupyter Notebook may skip the first day.
-Attendees who are familiar with Python but not with Numpy or Jupyter Notebook may choose to skip the first day, but should familiarize themselves with Numpy and Jupyter Notebook before attending the course.
-Attendees who join the course on day 2 but do not know Numpy or Jupyter Notebook will struggle!
+Attendees who are already familiar with Python and Numpy may skip the first day.
+Attendees who choose to skip the first day should familiarize themselves with Numpy and Jupyter Notebook before attending the course.
+Attendees who join the course on day 2 but do not know Numpy will struggle!

 Attendees should be familiar with the following mathematical concepts: